 632.81 Minimum standards for certain disability policies.
-The commissioner may by rule establish minimum standards for benefits, claims payments, marketing practices, compensation arrangements and reporting practices for medicare supplement policies, medicare replacement policies and long-
+The commissioner may by rule establish minimum standards for benefits, claims payments, marketing practices, comdards for benefits, claims payments, marketing practices, compensation arrangements and reporting practices for medicare supplement policies, medicare replacement policies and long-term care insurance policies.

-pensation arrangements and reporting practices for medicare supplement policies, medicare replacement policies and long-term care insurance policies.
 The commissioner may by rule exempt from the minimum standards certain types of coverage, if the commissioner finds the exemption is not adverse to the interests of policyholders and certificate holders.